Ioannis Athinaiou: Professional career

 On July 16, 2020, Athinaiou signed with the Greek club Peristeri.
 On December 17, however, he was released from Peristeri after the acquisition of Vangelis Mantzaris.
 The following day, Athinaiou signed with Promitheas Patras, in an unofficial "swap" between the two teams.
 On April 17, 2021, Athinaiou agreed to move to Spanish club RETAbet Bilbao Basket for the rest of the season, replacing the injured Jonathan Rousselle.

 On August 6, 2021, Athinaiou signed with Ionikos.
 In 18 games, he averaged 9 points, 3.2 rebounds and 4.4 assists, playing around 25 minutes per contest.

+For the 2022-2023 season, Athinaiou moved to the newly promoted Karditsa, where he was named team captain.
+In 21 league games, he averaged 4.3 points, 1 rebound and 2.9 assists in 19 minutes per contest.

 National team career

 Athinaiou was a member of the Greek university national team.
 He played at the 2007 World University Games.
 He has also been a member of the senior Greek national basketball team.
 He played with Greece at the 2016 Turin FIBA World Olympic Qualifying Tournament.
 He also played at the 2019 FIBA World Cup qualification, where he had a game-winning buzzer-beating 3 pointer against Great Britain.